datawire/bakerstreet-docker-template/README.md

 ### Your Service ###

-Most importantly is building the image with your service:
+The most important step is to build the image with your service:

 1. Remove image/hello.py.
 2. Copy your service distribution into image.